Our Top Picks

 "Great to soothe sore muscles and keep you warm throughout the night."

 Best Overall: Sunbeam Quilted Fleece Heated Blanket

-Sunbeam is one of the most popular electric blanket brands, and their Quilted Fleece Blanket is one of the best options you can buy today.
+Sunbeam is one of the best electric blanket brands, and their Quilted Fleece Blanket is one of our favorite picks from them.
 This model comes in twin, full, queen, and king sizes, and you can choose from a few plain colors, as well.
 The fleece blanket has “channels” sewn into it, so it keeps the wires in place, and the ThermoFine technology is designed to deliver consistent, evenly distributed heat all night long.

-This heated blanket comes with 10 heat settings so you can choose the right amount of warmth, and it automatically shuts off after 10 hours, so you don’t need to worry if you forget to turn it off when you get out of bed.
-The blanket is machine washable and dryer safe, unlike many electric blankets, and reviewers write that it’s a great product for the price.
+This heated blanket comes with ten heat settings so you can choose the right amount of warmth, and it automatically shuts off after ten hours, so you don’t need to worry if you forget to turn it off when you get out of bed.
+The blanket is machine washable and dryer safe, unlike many electric blankets.

 A high-quality normal blanket will keep you warm, too—check out our guide to the best comforters you can buy.

 02 of 08